btcgauge/notes/1_why_running_your_own_node.md

 Store of value and payment system are two sides of the same coin

 As a thought experiment, imagine there were a base metal as scarce as gold, not useful for anything but transportable over a communication channel

 Stack & hodl
-Run your own node
-Not your keys, not your sats

-Full node
 https://bitcoinist.com/6-reasons-run-bitcoin-full-node/

 Inflation and censorship-resistant value network
 Sound money: scarcity and censorship resistance
 1 BTC = 1BTC

-Cannot be controlled by a sIngle party
+Cannot be controlled by a single party
 Store and exchange value
 resilient to counterfeiting (double-spends) trust-less